coder-mike/microvium/doc/contribute.md

 The tests in [test/end-to-end/tests](../test/end-to-end/tests) are the most comprehensive and are where the majority of new features should be tested.
 The directory consists of a number of self-testing microvium scripts, with metadata in a header comment to control the testing framework (TODO: document this).
 These tests run on both the JS- and C-implementations of the VM, so they allow testing both at once.

+The project is structured best for dividing work into small changes that go from tests-passing to tests-still-passing.
+If you make a make a change that breaks the tests, it's not just the commit hook that will get in your way, but the fact that all the intermediate and auto-generated files will show up in your git diff.

 ## Project Structure

 A subset of the directory tree is as follows, drawing attention to the most important files: